pmonks/wreck/README.md

 A micro-library for Clojure(Script) that provides a selection of regular expression construction functions.
 It has no dependencies, other than on Clojure, and emits standard Clojure regular expression objects, so is fully compatible with Clojure's built-in regular expression functions (it does not use any JVM-specific or JavaScript-specific regex syntax, though it can be used with platform-specific regular expression fragments to produce platform-specific regular expressions, if that's what you want).

 The library is _not_ intended to provide a comprehensive functional alternative for constructing regular expressions - knowledge of regular expression syntax and literals remains necessary.
-The library is instead intended to assist in constructing syntactically valid Clojure regular expressions by combining smaller regular expression fragments.
+The library is instead intended to assist in constructing syntactically valid regular expressions by combining smaller regular expression fragments.

 It also pairs very nicely with [`rencg`](https://github.com/pmonks/rencg) - that library adds first class support for named capturing groups to Clojure (albeit the JVM flavour only).